 In Forensic Science, we have a strong focus on fingerprint and finger-mark research.
 We work with police forces internationally and with the UK’s Home Office supporting the development of best practice.
 Recent projects include detecting fingerprints on polymer banknotes, fabrics and feathers (the last of these focused on wildlife crime) as well as detecting and tracing illicit products and drugs, and understanding their behaviour in the body.
 This team includes Dr Kevin Farrugia, Dr Joanna Fraser, Mr Dennis Gentles and Dr Ben Jones, and Dr Peter Maskell, Dr Anne Savage, Mrs Isobel Stewart, and Dr Keith Sturrock.

 In Biomedical Sciences, staff work in infertility, neuromuscular aging, investigating novel therapeutic targets for spinal cord injury, and the processes underlying cancer development.
-This team includes Dr Sean Brown, Dr Peter Moult, Dr Yusuf Deeni, Dr Kevin Smith, Dr Doug Lester, Dr Alexey Goltsov, Dr Anne Savage and Professor Nikolai Zhelev.
+This team includes Dr Sean Brown, Dr Peter Moult, Dr Yusuf Deeni, Dr Kevin Smith, Dr Doug Lester, Dr Alexey Goltsov and Dr Anne Savage.

 In Environmental Science and Technology, our work is on microbes trying to understand their molecular ecology, surfactant production and antibiotic resistance spans fields as diverse as soil and water ecology, agriculture, and medical and veterinary medicine in which pollutants impact on humans and wildlife, such as seals.
 The team working in this area consists of Dr Andrew Spiers, Dr Kimberley Bennett, Professor David Bremner, Dr Scott Cameron and Dr Ben Jones.